opral/monorepo/documentation/design-principles.md

 All tools and applications that inlang provides are built on Git, the version control, automation and collaboration system used by software engineers.

 The automation and collaboration power a version control system provides might just be what could make localization _substantially_ easier, if not any kind of content based workflow.
-Read more about the rationale in [git as a backend](/blog/git-as-backend).
+Read more about the rationale in [git as an SDK](/blog/git-as-sdk).

 {% Figure